sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-adguard-home-as-an-addon-in-home-assistant-supervised.md

 If you enable AdGuard browsing security web service, XXX.XXX.XXX.XXX:443 will appear.

-##### Now switch all three switchers and start the AdGuard Home addon in Home Assistant and select show on the sidebar
+Now switch all three switchers and start the AdGuard Home addon in Home Assistant and select show on the sidebar

-##### it will not work.
+It will not work.
 Why?
 Because you need to allow the port that the container is using.
 How to check it?
 See the below command:

 ```bash
 sudo ss -tulpn | grep LISTEN
 sudo netstat -napletu | grep LISTEN